How to Burn Belly Fat

 4.Check for Vitamin Deficiencies

-If you have a healthy diet and exercise regularly but still have stubborn belly fat that you can't shift, you might have a vitamin deficiency.
+If you have a healthy diet and exercise regularly but still have stubborn belly fat that you can’t shift, you might have a vitamin deficiency.
 Vitamin D deficiency is linked to increased belly fat.
 This is because fat cells have vitamin D receptors.
-When vitamin D levels are low, your body can't efficiently mobilise fat stores and more energy is stored as fat rather than burnt for fuel, adding to fat mass.
+When vitamin D levels are low, your body can’t efficiently mobilize fat stores and more energy is stored as fat rather than burned for fuel, adding to fat mass.
 This excess fat is disproportionately stored around the abdomen.

 It’s not just your vitamin D levels that affect belly fat.
 In fact, cortisol, the stress hormone, has been shown to contribute to abdominal fat.
 Cortisol affects fat distribution, increasing the amount of centrally located visceral fat.
 When you’re stressed, you’re also more likely to "stress eat" and move less, causing greater weight gain.

 Exercise is powerful!
 It can help relieve stress to combat high cortisol levels.
-It's also a way to create and enhance an energy deficit.
-It mobilises fat stores.
+It’s also a way to create and enhance an energy deficit.
+It mobilizes fat stores.
 It builds muscle, which increases your metabolic rate.
 It has a number of health benefits that go beyond the physical.
 If you want to lose belly fat, exercising daily needs to be part of your plan.
 When it comes to the best exercise to reduce belly fat, you have a few options:

 - High-Intensity Interval Training (HIIT): HIIT is great for fat loss.
 It gets your heart rate up and creates an oxygen deficit.
 This high intensity burns fat during and post-workout.
 A study published in Sports Medicine in 2018 found that in 39 studies on HIIT and fat loss, HIIT significantly reduced abdominal and visceral fat mass.

 - Aerobic Exercise: Aerobic exercise such as walking, cycling and rowing are ideal ways to hit your daily movement goal.
-You could try walking 10,000 steps a day or cycling to work instead of driving.
+You could try walking 10,000 steps a day, or cycling to work instead of driving.
 Even though aerobic exercise is performed at a lower intensity than HIIT, it still has notable benefits for fighting belly fat.
 A study found that aerobic exercise reduced abdominal fat and improved insulin sensitivity in a group of participants experiencing belly fat.
-These participants were doing 12 miles per week of aerobic training at 75 percent peak O2 uptake (low to moderate intensity).
+These participants were doing 12 miles per week of aerobic training at 75 percent peak O2 uptake (low to moderate-intensity).

 - Resistance Training: Resistance training can be done with free weights or your body weight.
-It helps to build lean muscle, which boosts your metabolic rate to mobilise fat stores more effectively.
+It helps to build lean muscle, which boosts your metabolic rate to mobilize fat stores more effectively.
 Aim to do this three to five times per week.